 Of course, continued storage is the first option many couples choose.
 But at some point, continued storage may not be practical.
-When that time comes, some couples will choose to destroy their embryos, while some will choose to donate their embryos to help other couples achieve pregnancy.

-Once their family is complete, most couples cannot justify the expense of long-term storage, nor can they rationalize destroying the embryos that were the key to their joy.
-These are tough choices to make... and for every couple, it is different.
-That is why many choose what appears to be their best choice...Donation.

-Embryo donation is a wonderful gift, but, as you would expect, the steps required go far beyond just agreeing to donate your embryos.
-Each program has multiple steps and requirements before a donation is complete.
-Further, not all embryos will qualify for each donation program, the number, stage and quality of your embryos will need to be evaluated as well as the source of the gametes (was a sperm or egg donor used).
-If considering donation, please call us so that we can review your records and determine if you qualify for our in-house donation program.

-Current | Of course, continued storage is the first option many couples choose.
-But at some point, continued storage may not be practical.
-When that time comes, some couples will choose to destroy their embryos, while some will choose to donate their embryos to help other couples achieve pregnancy.
+When that time comes, some couples will choose to thaw and discard their embryos, while some will choose to donate their embryos to help other couples achieve pregnancy.

-Once their family is complete, most couples cannot justify the expense of long-term storage, nor can they rationalize destroying the embryos that were the key to their joy.
+Once their family is complete, most couples cannot justify the expense of long-term storage, nor can they rationalize thawing and discarding the embryos that were the key to their joy.
 These are tough choices to make... and for every couple, it is different.
 That is why many choose what appears to be their best choice...Donation.

 Embryo donation is a wonderful gift, but, as you would expect, the steps required go far beyond just agreeing to donate your embryos.
 Each program has multiple steps and requirements before a donation is complete.
 Further, not all embryos will qualify for each donation program, the number, stage and quality of your embryos will need to be evaluated as well as the source of the gametes (was a sperm or egg donor used).
 If considering donation, please call us so that we can review your records and determine if you qualify for our in-house donation program.